stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 ### The Go Plugin for Your Code Editor

-The Open Source community around Go provides a range of tools for code quality and refactoring that are designed to be integrated with both editors and automated build processes.
-Every popular editor has a plugin for Go support, which can use these standard utilities to check and refactor your code as you work.

 If you use [Visual Studio Code](https://code.visualstudio.com), install the Microsoft [plugin for Go](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go).
 Use the [vim-go](https://github.com/fatih/vim-go) plugin for Vim.
 If you would prefer to use an IDE, JetBrains offer [GoLand](https://www.jetbrains.com/go/) as a commercial product.

-### Git for Version Control

-[Git](http://git-scm.com/) is the standard version control tool for developers.
-If you have installed Git, Visual Studio Code and GoLand will provide you with access to information and features from Git directly in their user interfaces.

 ### Code Quality

 [staticcheck](https://staticcheck.io/) is the most popular code linter for Go.
-The Visual Studio Code extension for Go will use staticcheck.
+The Visual Studio Code extension for Go will install and use staticcheck.

 Use [golangci-lint](https://golangci-lint.run/) to run a suite of quality checks on your code, including staticcheck rules.
-This tools works with popular code editors and IDEs.
+This tool works with popular code editors and IDEs.
 You should also add golangci-lint to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.

 The [Go Report Card](https://goreportcard.com/) service analyses the Go software in public Git repositories, using some of the standard quality checks.
 You do not need to